 What are the application criteria?

-A full multi-disciplinary report showing a diagnosis of autism must be included with the application.
+A full Assessment of Need (AON) report showing a diagnosis of autism must be included with the application.

-The multi-disciplinary report must recommend that your child should attend an ASD Unit or specialised school.
-(Note: Your child does not have to be attending an ASU Unit or specialised school but the report does have to recommend it.)
+The AON report must recommend that your child should attend an ASD Unit or specialised school, or have access to additional support, such as a Special Needs Assistant.
+(Note: Your child does not have to be attending an ASU Unit or specialised school, but the report does have to recommend it.)

-A commitment that one parent/guardian will be at home with the dog for most of the time, and not leave the Assistance Dog on its own for more than 2-3 hours per day.
+A commitment that one parent/guardian will be at home with the dog for most of the time and not leave the Assistance Dog on its own for more than 2 - 3 hours per day – in other words, both parents / guardians cannot work full-time outside the home and must be able to attend to the dog throughout the day if working from home.

 A fully enclosed garden that is safe for a dog to toilet and play in each day.